utkarshasinha/vhdlsimfrontend/README.md

 # VHDL Simulator

-A modern React + TypeScript frontend for the VHDL Simulator platform.
+A React + TypeScript frontend for the VHDL Simulator platform.

 This application provides authentication, design management, and a browser-based interface for running VHDL simulations powered by a Go backend integrated with GHDL.